Beyond-Better/bb-tools/docs/TESTING.md

-# Testing Guidelines for BB Tools
+# Testing Guidelines for BB Plugins

-This document outlines testing requirements and best practices for the BB tools package.
-Following these guidelines ensures consistent quality and reliability across all tools.
+This document outlines testing requirements and best practices for BB plugins and tools.
+Following these guidelines ensures consistent quality and reliability across all plugin components.

 ## Core Principles